 - Flies are a common occurrence at any type of waste disposal operation.
 The flies breed and maggots develop in particular within food wastes.
-The application of daily cover will ensure that the matured flies are unable to escape the waste material, thus controlling the fly population; - The occurrence of rodents is reduced by the application of daily cover.
+The application of daily cover will ensure that the matured flies are unable to escape the waste material, thus controlling the fly population. - The occurrence of rodents is reduced by the application of daily cover.
 These creatures are attracted to landfill operations by the odour of the waste, particularly food wastes.
 By applying daily cover and continually advancing the working face, the attraction is eliminated.
-Should rodents be noted to extensively inhabit the Site, then extermination will be conducted by a licensed exterminator, on an as-required basis; - The bird species most commonly present at a landfill site is the gull which is attracted by food wastes.
+Should rodents be noted to extensively inhabit the Site, then extermination will be conducted by a licensed exterminator, on an as-required basis. - The bird species most commonly present at a landfill site is the gull which is attracted by food wastes.
 The application of daily cover will help minimize the attractiveness.
 Should the presence of gulls at the Site become problematic, then more aggressive measures should be undertaken to control and discourage them.
-Several methods are available that aid in discouraging the presence of gulls including hawking and erection of an overhead mesh; and - The City is also planning to initiate a Source Separated Organics (SSO) program in the future which will significantly reduce organic waste in the disposal footprint.
+Several methods are available that aid in discouraging the presence of gulls including hawking and erection of an overhead mesh.